syncfusion-content/javascript-docs/js/OlapClient/Export.md

 {% include image.html url="/js/OlapClient/Export_images/Export_img1.png" %}

-Exporting feature also comes with a mode option that would allow users to export either OlapChart or PivotGrid or both.
-Below code sample illustrates the same.
+Exporting feature comes with a mode option that allows you to export either OlapChart or PivotGrid or both.
+The following code example illustrates the same.

 {% highlight js %}